Transporter (Star Trek)

-A transporter is a fictional teleportation machine used in the Star Trek science fiction franchise.
+A transporter is a fictional teleportation machine used in the Star Trek universe.
 Transporters allow for teleportation by converting a person or object into an energy pattern (a process called "dematerialization"), then sending ("beaming") it to a target location or else returning it to the transporter, where it is reconverted into matter ("rematerialization").
+The command often used to request activation of the transporter is "Energize."

-Since its introduction in Star Trek: The Original Series in 1966, the name and similar concepts have made their way to other science fiction scenarios, in literature (such as the Thousand Cultures series), games (SimEarth), etc.
+Introduced in Star Trek: The Original Series in 1966, the transporter had predecessors in teleportation devices in other science fiction stories, such as the 1939 serial Buck Rogers.
+The name and similar concepts have made their way to later science fiction scenarios, in literature (such as the Thousand Cultures series), games (SimEarth), etc.

 The transporter was originally conceived as a device to convey characters from a starship to the surface of a planet without the need for expensive and time-consuming special effects to depict the starship or another craft physically landing.
 Malfunctioning transporters are also often used as a plot device to set up a variety of science fiction premises.
 The transporter has become a hallmark of the Star Trek franchise; the famous catchphrase "Beam me up, Scotty" (a misquote) refers to the use of the transporter on Star Trek: The Original Series, operated by the character Montgomery Scott, presumably at the request of Captain Kirk.
 Transporter technology has been used in many subsequent Star Trek series.

 Design

 On Star Trek: The Original Series, the transporter was portrayed as a platform on which characters stand before being engulfed by a beam of light and transported to their destination.
 The transporter's special effect was originally created by turning a slow-motion camera upside down and photographing some backlit shiny grains of aluminium powder that were dropped between the camera and a black background; later series would eventually use computer animation for the effect.
 On The Original Series, the transporter operator would activate the device by moving three sliders on a console.
-On the sequel series Star Trek: The Next Generation, the sliders were replaced with three touch-sensitive light-up bars, which according to the Star Trek: The Next Generation Technical Manual were designed as a homage to the original sliders.
+In the sequel series Star Trek: The Next Generation, the sliders were replaced with three touch-sensitive light-up bars, which according to the Star Trek: The Next Generation Technical Manual were designed as a homage to the original sliders.

 Narrative function

-According to The Making of Star Trek, creator Gene Roddenberry's original plan did not include transporters, instead calling for characters to land the starship itself.
-However, this would have required unfeasible and unaffordable sets and model filming, as well as episode running time spent while landing, taking off, etc. The shuttlecraft was the next idea, but when filming began, the full-sized shooting model was not ready.
+Creator Gene Roddenberry's original plan did not include transporters, instead calling for characters to land the starship itself.
+However, this would have required unfeasible and unaffordable (for the 1960s) sets and model filming, as well as episode running time spent while landing, taking off, etc. The shuttlecraft was the next idea, but when filming began, the full-sized shooting model was not ready.
 Transporters were devised as a less expensive alternative, achieved by a simple fade-out/fade-in of the subject.
 Transporters first appear in the original pilot episode "The Cage".